danielBingham/communities/documentation/testing/full-regression.md

 ### Post Comments

+- [ ] As Admin, comment on User1's post.
+    - [ ] As Admin, edit comment.
+    - [ ] As Admin, delete comment.
+    - [ ] As Admin, comment on User1's post.
-- [ ] As Admin, comment on User2's post.
+- [ ] As User1, comment on User2's post.
+- [ ] As User2 comment on same User1 post that Admin did.
+    - [ ] As User2, edit comment.
+    - [ ] As User2, edit comment and cancel edit.
+    - [ ] As User2, delete comment.
+    - [ ] As User2, write comment and cancel before posting.
+    - [ ] As User2, comment on same User1 post.
+- [ ] As User2, comment on Admin's post.
 - [ ] As User2, click on comment notification from Admin's comment.
-- [ ] As User2, comment on each of user1's posts.

 ### Post Subscriptions

 - [ ] As User1, unsubscribe from a post.
     - [ ] As User2, comment on the post User1 unsubscribed from.
+    - [ ] As User1, confirm no email.
+- [ ] As User1, subscribe to the unsubscribed post.
+    - [ ] As User2, comment on the post User1 unsubscribed from.
+    - [ ] As User1, confirm email.

 ### Profile Editing